woodard/libabigail/doc/manuals/kmidiff.rst

     Emit a change report that shows the full impact of each change on exported interfaces.
 This is the default kind of report emitted by tools like ``abidiff`` or ``abipkgdiff``.

+  * ``--show-bytes``

+    Show sizes and offsets in bytes, not bits.
+This option is activated by default.

+  * ``--show-bits``

+    Show sizes and offsets in bits, not bytes.
+By default, sizes and offsets are shown in bytes.

+  * ``--show-hex``

+    Show sizes and offsets in hexadecimal base.
+This option is activated by default.

+  * ``--show-dec``

+    Show sizes and offsets in decimal base.